ManishChembeti/my-custom-token-built-on-polygon/README.md

 Transferable and Ownership feature.

-Tax transaction, Burn and Chaeity fee.
+Tax transaction, Burn and Charity fee.